Skip to content

 Figure 2-4 Recursion call depth

-In practice, the depth of recursion allowed by programming languages is usually limited, and excessively deep recursion can lead to stack overflow errors.
+In practice, the recursion depth allowed by programming languages is usually limited, and excessively deep recursion may lead to stack overflow errors.

-Interestingly, if a function performs its recursive call as the very last step before returning, it can be optimized by the compiler or interpreter to be as space-efficient as iteration.
-This scenario is known as tail recursion.
+Interestingly, if a function makes the recursive call as the very last step before returning, the function can be optimized by the compiler or interpreter to have space efficiency comparable to iteration.
+This case is called tail recursion.

-• Regular recursion: In standard recursion, when the function returns to the previous level, it continues to execute more code, requiring the system to save the context of the previous call.
+• Regular recursion: When a function returns to the previous level, it needs to continue executing code, so the system needs to save the context of the previous layer's call.

-• Tail recursion: Here, the recursive call is the final operation before the function returns.
-This means that upon returning to the previous level, no further actions are needed, so the system does not need to save the context of the previous level.
+• Tail recursion: The recursive call is the last operation before the function returns, meaning that after returning to the previous level, there is no need to continue executing other operations, so the system does not need to save the context of the previous layer's function.

-For example, in calculating \(1 + 2 + \dots + n\), we can make the result variable res a parameter of the function, thereby achieving tail recursion:
+Taking the calculation of \(1 + 2 + \dots + n\) as an example, we can set the result variable res as a function parameter to implement tail recursion:

 recursion.py